MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 The basic concept in debugging is the *breakpoint*, which is a mark that you set on a statement.
 When the program flow reaches the breakpoint, the debugger stops execution until you instruct it to continue.
 Without any breakpoints, the code runs without interruption when the debugger is active.
 You can set a breakpoint by using the **Debug Menu** in Visual Studio Code.
 For more information, see [Debugging Shortcuts](#debugging-shortcuts).

 Set breakpoints on the external code that isn't part of your original project.
-You can step into the base application code by using the **Go to Definition** feature, and set breakpoints on the referenced code, which is generally a `.dal` file.
+You can step into the base application code by using the **Go to Definition** feature and set breakpoints on the referenced code, which is generally a `.dal` file.
 To set a breakpoint on the external code or base application code, you do as follows:

 - Use **Go to Definition**, which opens the "external file", and then a breakpoint can be set.
 - By using the debugger, you can step into the code, and then set a breakpoint.